A structural duality for path-decompositions into parts of small radius: Graph-decompositions and quasi-isometries

-We remark that every $(m,a,M,A,r)$-quasi-isometry is a $(\max\{m,M\}, \max\{a,A,r\})$-quasi-isometry in the usual sense~(cf.\,\cite{georgakopoulos2023graph}*{Section~2.1}).
+Usually~(cf.\,\cite{georgakopoulos2023graph}*{Section~2.1}), quasi-isometries are denoted with only two parameters $L \geq 1$ and $C \geq 0$: an \emph{$(L, C)$-quasi-isometry} is precisely an $(L,LC,L,C,C)$-quasi-isometry.
 Here, we use a more detailed set of parameters that allows us to describe in a more precise way how graph-decompositions and quasi-isometries interact.

-Generally, it is not true that if~$G$ has an~$H$-decomposition of radial width~$r$, then there exists a quasi-isometry from~$G$ to~$H$ whose parameters all depend on~$r$ only.
-There are two main reasons for this.
-On the one hand, the connectivity of~$H$ may not be present in~$G$ in that for some edge~$hh' \in H$, the bags~$V_h$ and~$V_{h'}$ do not intersect.
-Thus, we call a graph-decomposition $(H,(V_h)_{h \in H})$ \emph{honest} if $V_h \cap V_{h'} \neq \emptyset$ for every edge $hh' \in H$.
-On the other hand, a vertex~$v$ of~$G$ may be contained in bags of the decomposition whose respective nodes of~$H$ are very far apart in~$H$ in that their distance cannot be bounded in terms of~$r$.
-For this, we introduce the \emph{radial spread} of a graph-decomposition $(H,(V_h)_{h \in H})$ of~$G$ as~$\max\{\rad_H(H_v) \mid v \in G\}$.

-It turns out that the proofs around quasi-isometry can be phrased more easily if we measure the radius of a bag~$V_h$ in~$G$ and not in~$G[V_h]$, as in the definition of radial width.
-We therefore define the \emph{outer-radial width} of a graph-decomposition $(H,(V_h)_{h \in H})$ to be $\max\{\rad_G(V_h) \mid h \in H\}$.
-By~\cref{lem:TreeBreadthEquiv}, the outer-radial~$\cH$-width differs from the \radialHWidth{$\cH$} of a graph by at most a factor of~$2$ for all graph classes~$\cH$.
-So for our purposes here, we can equivalently work with notion of outer-radial width.

-With this, we are now ready to show that a graph~$G$ has an~$H$-decomposition with small outer-radial width and small radial spread if and only if there is a quasi-isometry from~$H$ to~$G$ with small parameters.